Ashley Flowers’ ‘It’s a Wonderful Lie’ is hilariously calling BS on those perfect holiday newsletters

 As holiday cards begin flooding in, we all have a few that we look forward to.
-Maybe you’ll be getting cards with pictures of your neighbors’ adorable children, some cute wedding photos, and obviously some pets for good measure.
-But there’s always one card you look forward to even more: the yearly newsletter from a friend, family member, or distinctly not-friend reminding you of just how incredible the past year has been for them.
+Maybe you’ll be getting cards with pictures of your neighbors’ adorable children, some cute wedding photos, and some pets for good measure.
+But there’s always one card you look forward to even more: the yearly newsletter from a friend, family member, or distinct not-friend reminding you of just how incredible the past year has been for them.
 Despite the fact that this newsletter could have been published as a novel, you read the whole thing, and marvel at this person’s willingness to blatantly lie to your face on Christmas.
 And that is what “It’s a Wonderful Lie” is here for.

 Ashley Flowers (yes, Ashley Flowers of “Crime Junkie“) and her comedian friends Holly Laurent and Greg Hess have gathered these holiday newsletters to read aloud.
 From the humble-brags of just how incredible their year was, to sharing way too much information about their foot fungus problem, “It’s a Wonderful Lie” is either calling BS or cackling at the mess behind these perfect holiday newsletters.

 While it premiered in 2020 with just 12 episodes, thankfully, “It’s a Wonderful Lie” did not stick to that original plan, because they released more episodes in 2021 with even more unhinged Christmas newsletters.
 Episodes are a short and sweet 20 minutes, even though we often wish they were longer, and it’s one of the most unique holiday podcasts you’ll come across.